jppurcell9/hfsExplorer/README.md

 hfsExplorer
 ===========

-Attempt to recover some files from a borked HFS Plus drive
+This is my attempt to recover some files from a borked HFS Plus drive.
+YMMV.